apollographql/apollo-client/docs/source/apollo-client/queries.md

 - `subscribe(observer: QueryObserver)` Pass an observer object which gets called when there is new data.
 Returns a `QuerySubscription` object which you can use to unsubscribe or refetch.
 - `refetch(variables: Object)` Refetch this query from the server.
 Think of it like a refresh button.
 This can take an object of new variables
+- `fetchMore(options)` update results of the query by fetching a new query and combining the results.
+See [pagination](./pagination.html) for more info.
 - `stopPolling()` Stop an actively polling query.
 - `startPolling(pollInterval: number)` Start polling a query
+- `updateQuery(transformFn: function)` Updates results of the query in store, by transforming its previous result.
+The transform function takes the previous result and options containing information about the original query.
+The function must return a new value of the query result.

 <h3 id="QueryObserver" title="QueryObserver">interface QueryObserver</h3>